Roman Yaremchuk: Club Brugge

 On 29 August 2022, Club Brugge announced the signing of Yaremchuk on a 4-year deal for a transfer fee of €16 million, plus €3 million in add-ons, with Benfica also receiving 10% of a future transfer, in case Club Brugge received an offer equal or superior to €10 million.

 Olympiacos

-On 30 July 2024, Roman Yaremchuk joined Super League Greece club Olympiacos on a permanent transfer.
+On 30 July 2024, Yaremchuk joined Super League Greece club Olympiacos on a permanent transfer.
 In the first leg their Greek Cup semi-final clash against rivals AEK Athens, Yaremchuk scored twice as Olympiacos won 6–0.
 On 30 March 2025, Yaremchuk scored twice in a 4–2 league victory over rivals Panathinaikos.
 On 17 May 2025, Yaremchuk scored in the final of the Greek Cup to seal a 2–0 victory over OFI and thereby securing a domestic double for the club.

+Lyon

+On 2 February 2026, Yaremchuk joined Ligue 1 side Olympique Lyonnais on loan from Olympiacos.

 International career

 Youth

 Yaremchuk represented Ukraine at under-16, under-17, under-18, under-19, under-20 and under-21 levels, for a total of 33 youth caps and scoring 4 goals overall.
 With the under-20s, he participated in the 2015 FIFA U-20 World Cup, helping Ukraine to a round of 16 finish, after losing to Senegal in a penalty shootout.